linliu03/incubator-iotdb/README.md

 Total timeseries number = 1
 ```

-Insert timeseries data is the basic operation of IoTDB, you can use ‘INSERT’ command to finish this.
+Insert timeseries data is a basic operation of IoTDB, you can use ‘INSERT’ command to finish this.
 Before inserting you should assign the timestamp and the suffix path name:

 ```
 IoTDB> INSERT INTO root.ln.wf01.wt01(timestamp,status) values(100,true);
 IoTDB> INSERT INTO root.ln.wf01.wt01(timestamp,status,temperature) values(200,false,20.71)
 ```

-The data we’ve just inserted displays like this:
+The data you've just inserted will be shown as follows:

 ```
 IoTDB> SELECT status FROM root.ln.wf01.wt01